jerdog/devex-more-than-productivity-metrics/slides.md

 </div>

 <!--
 So comparing the different frameworks out there, they each have their own strengths and weaknesses, but largely focused on the business and its bottom line, and not the developer.
+Anyone using these frameworks, or heard of them?
 -->

 ---